Part VI

 - Revocable yes: Consent is enthusiastic and revocable at any time—no reasons required.

-- Pacing: Go slower than activation; titrate, time-box, and check capacity often.
+- Pacing: Go slower than activation; titrate, keep sessions within clear time limits, and check capacity often.

 - Repair: On wobble or harm, pause; name impact, apologize, amend, and update agreements.